arabellas-craft/arabellas-craft.github.io/_posts/2026-02-08-ogham-divination.md

 You already have what you need to practice ogham divination.
 Paper and pen.
 Sticks from your yard.
 Stones from a walk.
 The tools are simple because the practice itself is accessible.

-Get the [Ogham Reference Guide](https://ko-fi.com/s/5c3b7f6070) to learn the feda and their meanings.
+Get the [Ogham Reference Guide](https://ko-fi.com/s/5c3b7f6070){:target="_blank" rel="noopener noreferrer"} to learn the feda and their meanings.
 If you want more historical context about ogham as a writing system and its archaeological evidence, read [this introduction to the ogham alphabet](/ogham-an-introduction).

 The practice builds from there.